-Before I could design a custom command center for our mudroom/laundry room I needed to make a list of all items we needed to organize on a daily, weekly and monthly basis.
-I no longer need a place for school papers since my youngest child is a senior in college, but I did build a hall tree with cubbies and double coat hooks for organizing and storing bag packs, purses, coats, etc. on the opposite wall.
+I no longer need a place for school papers since my youngest child is a senior in college, but I did build a hall tree with cubbies and double coat hooks for organizing and storing backpacks, purses, coats, etc., on the opposite wall.

 See the photo of the hall tree below.
 Learn how to make pillows like these with my DIY envelope pillow covers post.

-I noticed after designing and installing my command center we needed a handy place to store tote bags and grocery bags.
+After designing and installing my command center, we needed a handy place to store tote bags and grocery bags.

 Building Coat Hooks

-After looking for coat hooks in home improvement stores and online I still could not find the right size and shape I wanted.
+After looking for coat hooks in home improvement stores and online, I still could not find the right size and shape I wanted.
 Therefore I decided to make some industrial coat hooks for organizing our shopping bags and totes.
-The space I had for the hook rack for organizing was only 20″ wide.
+The space I had for the hook rack for organizing was only 20″ vast.

 Supplies and Tools